 Digital Communication Methods Lab Thesis Funding Grants

 Are you a Communication Science (Research) Master’s student interested in innovative digital communication research methods?
-Are you currently working on your thesis (cohort with thesis due date being on or before July, 2022) using innovative digital communication research methods?
+Are you currently working on your thesis (cohort with thesis due date being on or June 30th, 2023) using innovative digital communication research methods?

-Consider submitting an application to the Seventh Edition of the Digital Communication Methods Lab Thesis Funding Grants.
+Consider submitting an application to the Eight Edition of the Digital Communication Methods Lab Thesis Funding Grants.

 In this page, you will find:

 - Information about the thesis funding grants

 - Important eligibility requirements

 The Lab is providing financial support for theoretically-relevant and digitally innovative (research) master theses for semester 2 of the 2022-2023 academic year.
 This program follows three successful rounds of theses that received the grants for the previous semesters.
 You can read about their results here.